UBC-LFS/greengene/README.md

 - Student page
     - will need another CWL for it (or can hard code?)
     - current CWL is the admin, can't create a student with the same CWL and assign a problem to it
-- View progress page does not display student info and header
-    - due to user privilleges?

 Known flaws: